mynamedoesntfi/amazon-orders-extension/README.md

 ## Related Documentation

+- [Architecture Diagram](diagram.txt) - Visual ASCII diagram of the extension's architecture and data flow
 - [Steps to Production](steps_to_production.md) - Guide for publishing to Chrome Web Store
 - [Solution to Next Page Data Retrieval](solution_to_next_page_data_retrieval_problem.md) - Technical details on pagination handling